20tab/UnrealEnginePython/README.md

 # Installation from sources on MacOSX

-On the Mac the installation is easier, as the final user is currently forced to install python on its system (there are obviously dozens of workarounds but at this stage of the project we prefer focusing on the api).

-* install the latest official python distribution from python.org (the installation will end in the "/Library/Frameworks/Python.framework/Versions/3.5" directory).
+* install the latest official python distribution from python.org (the installation will end in the "/Library/Frameworks/Python.framework/Versions/X.Y" directory).
 * create a new unreal engine blank c++ project (NOT a blueprint one, otherwise XCode will not be initialized)
 * create a Plugins directory in the project directory
 * move to the Plugins directory and clone the plugin repository